pippi-qmates/uv-workspaces-management/MIGRATION_PLAN.md

 # Migration Plan: UV Workspaces to Single Hatch Project

-## Revised Approach: Single Project with Hatch Environments
+## Revised Approach: Single Project with Hatch Environments (Using UV Installer)

 **Key Insight:** Instead of treating adder and multiplier as separate workspace projects, treat them as **different Lambda functions within a single project**, managed through Hatch environments and build configurations.

+**Performance Optimization:** Hatch is configured to use UV as the installer for blazing fast dependency installation (10-100x faster than pip).

 ## Current State